lf-edge/eve/docs/UPSTREAMING.md

 It is unclear _why_ mainstream grub does not accept pure text mode, and should be investigated.

+**Task:** Determine why mainstream grub does not accept pure text and offer patch upstream.

 #### 0003-allow-probe-partuuid.patch

 Mainstream grub's does not enable searching for partitions via the partition's UUID.
 It does for filesystem elements, including its label and UUID, but not the partition's.
 This adds support for searching via partition UUID.

+**Task:** Upstream support for probing via partition UUID.

 #### 0004-Disabling-linuxefi-after-the-merge.patch

 This disables and removes the `linuxefi` command that the coreos grub patch added.

-It is unclear _why_ we need to remove this.
-The original purpose of the `linuxefi` option, added [here](https://github.com/coreos/grub/pull/4) appears to be to handle shims for secure boot, but may have other usages.
+The original purpose of the `linuxefi` option, added [here](https://github.com/coreos/grub/pull/4) appears to be to handle shims for secure boot.

+This was removed because of issues with building it.
+If we are sticking with CoreOS's fork - which we should not, as it largely is abandonware - then we should make this work.
+Else, it is irrelevant.

+**Task:** Get linuxefi to work, or remove it from CoreOS patch 0000.

 #### 0005-rc-may-be-used-uninitialized.patch